FlaskSimpleAuth Tutorial

 FSA_TOKEN_DELAY = 10.0 # set token expiration to 10 minutes (default is 1 hour)

-In a more realistic setting, the token secret would probably not be directly in the configuration, but passed to it or loaded by it.
+In a more realistic setting, the token secret would probably not be directly in the configuration, but passed to it or loaded by it somehow.

-Then edit File app.py to add a new route to create a token for the current user authenticated by password:
+Edit File app.py to add new routes to create a token for the current user authenticated by a password scheme:

 # append to "app.py"